waleedhad/AudioMuse-AI-cuda_12.2/README.md

 * 💡 **Integration into Music Clients:** Directly used in Music Player that interact with Jellyfin media server, for playlist creation OR istant mix;
 * 🖥️ **Jellyfing Plugin:** Integration as a Jellyfin plugin to have only one and easy-to-use front-end
 * 🔁 **Cross-Platform Sync** Export playlists to .m3u or sync to external platforms

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!